-Although there are plant foods which are known to contain iron, it is the diminished bioavailability of iron from plants(5) that is problematic, making iron absorption and utilisation trickier.
-Blood tests should be performed yearly, or more often if indicated, to monitor iron levels, especially in menstruating Women.
+Although plant foods are known to contain iron, the diminished bioavailability of iron from plants(5) is problematic, making iron absorption and utilisation trickier.
+Blood tests should be performed yearly, or more often if indicated, to monitor iron levels, especially in menstruating women.

 Supplement for Health, Eat Well for Wellness

 Choosing a to have a Vegan diet is a personal choice, and quite often, Veganism is the product of strong ethical beliefs concerning animal welfare.
 (4) Whether it has been a recent change to your diet, a long term eating style or you are in the process of transitioning or even deciding whether to pursue Veganism, we are here to guide you.
 Our Naturopaths and Nutritionists can provide you with a comprehensive plan to support your dietary requirements via diet assessment and advice, meal plans, and supplements alongside an assessment of nutrient deficiencies and advice about preventing and managing deficiencies.